thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 $$X_{i} < 7.5\, Wm^{- 2}$$

-Due to the significant measurement uncertainty when the Sun is near the horizon, we have excluded all measurements with SZA greater than
-$85^{\circ}$.
-Moreover, due to some obstructions around the site (hills and buildings), we excluded data with azimuth angle between $58^{\circ}$ and $120^{\circ}$ with SZA greater than $78^{\circ}$.
-On the latter instances, Sun is systematically not visible from the instrument's location.
-To make the measurements comparable throughout the dataset, we adjusted all one-minute radiometric values to the mean Sun - Earth distance.
-Subsequently, we made all measurements relative to the Total Solar Irradiance (TSI) at $1\,\text{au}$, in order to compensate for the Sun's intensity variability, using a time series of satellite TSI observations.
-The TSI data we used are part of the "NOAA Climate Data Record of Total Solar Irradiance" dataset (Coddington et al. 2005).
-The initial daily values of this dataset were interpolated to match the time step of our measurements.
 In the final dataset $23.3\%$ of the 1-minute data were identified as under clear-sky conditions and $43\%$ as under cloud-sky conditions.

+## 2.2 Aggregation of data and statistical approach

-In order to investigate the SDR trends, we implemented an appropriate aggregation scheme to the 1-minute data to derive a series in coarser time-scales.
+In order to investigate the SDR trends which are the main focus of the study, we implemented an appropriate aggregation scheme to the one-minute data to derive a series in coarser time-scales.
 To preserve the representativeness of the data we used the following criteria: a) we accept only days with more than 50% of the daytime measurements present and valid, b) on the dataset of clear- and cloudy-skies, we included only days with more than 60% of the daytime measurements identified as clear or cloudy respectively, c) monthly values were computed from daily means only when at least 20 days were available.
 To create the daily and monthly climatological means, we averaged the data based on the day of year and calendar month, respectively.
 For the seasonal means we averaged the mean daily values in each season (Winter: December - February, Spring: March - May, etc.).
 Finally, each data set was deseasonalized by subtracting the corresponding climatological annual cycle (daily or monthly) from the actual data.
-To estimate the SZA effect on the SDR trends, the one-minute data were aggregated in $1^{\circ}$ SZA bins, separately for the morning and afternoon hours, and then were deseasonalized as mentioned above.
+To estimate the SZA effect on the SDR trends, the one-minute data were aggregated in
+$1^{\circ}$ SZA bins, separately for the morning and afternoon hours, and then were deseasonalized as mentioned above.

 # 3 Results